 - 87.3.
 Employees will accrue long service leave at the rate of three months for each ten years of completed eligible employment, or an equivalent period of employment for casual employees. - 87.4.
-A period without pay not to count as service of one day or more will not count towards long service accrual, but does not break a period of employment for the purpose of determining an employee's eligibility for long service leave. - 87.5.
+A period without pay not to count as service of one day or more will not count towards long service accrual but does not break a period of employment for the purpose of determining an employee's eligibility for long service leave. - 87.5.
 Employees accrue long service leave according to the employee's ordinary hours of work. - 87.6.
-The Chief Executive may grant long service leave to an employee to the extent of that employee's pro-rata long service leave credits after seven years of completed eligible employment. - 87.7.
+The Chief Executive may grant long service leave to an employee to the extent of that employee's prorata long service leave credits after seven years of completed eligible employment. - 87.7.
 To encourage the flexible use of long service leave: - (a) long service leave may be taken on double, full or half pay when approved by the Chief Executive and subject to operational requirements, with credits to be deducted on the same basis; or - (b) an employee may, in writing, request the approval of the Chief Executive to the partial or full payment in lieu (cash out) of their accrued long service leave credit.
 The payment in lieu is subject to a minimum payment of one week and will be based on the rate of pay the employee would have received had the employee taken the leave. - 87.8.
 If the employee is on higher duties at the time of taking, or cashing out, long service leave, payment for the leave at the higher duties rate will only be approved if the higher duties would have continued for the entire period of the leave taken, or the entire period of the leave cashed out. - 87.9.
 Employees will receive payment on separation of any pro-rata long service leave entitlements after seven years of completed eligible employment. - 87.10.
-Where an employee whose period of eligible employment is less than seven years but not less than one year ceases to be an employee: - (a) otherwise than because of the employee's death, on, or after, the employee attaining the minimum retiring age; or - (b) because of the employee's redundancy; or - (c) satisfies the Chief Executive that the employee so ceasing is due to ill health of such a nature as to justify the employee so ceasing the Chief Executive will authorise payment to the employee under this subclause in accordance with Part 4.3 of the PSM Standards..
+Where an employee whose period of eligible employment is less than seven years but not less than one year ceases to be an employee: - (a) otherwise than because of the employee's death, on, or after, the employee attaining the minimum retiring age; or - (b) because of the employee's redundancy; or the Chief Executive will authorise payment to the employee under this subclause in accordance with Part 4.3 of the PSM Standards..